it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.2
-- Manage Network Infrastructure Using Multifactor Authentication and Encrypted Sessions - Manage all network infrastructure using MFA and encrypted sessions.
+- Manage Network Infrastructure Using Multifactor Authentication and Encrypted Sessions
 >The ability to manage network devices should be limited to authorized personnel accessing the management interface locally or using MFA in encryption sessions.

 Applies to: Hosted components